multitudes/42-miniRT/docs/index.md

 	}
 }
 ```
 This would be quite cool but turns out that we will use an extra struct to keep track of the world.
-Since c++ has vectors which are a kind of dynamic array in C, I created a t_hittablelist struct that contains an array of hittable pointers and a size.
+Since C++ has vectors which are a kind of dynamic array in C, I created a t_hittablelist struct that contains an array of hittable pointers and a size.
 Knowing the size is important.
 For now that's it, later I will add some more functions to add elements etc.

 ```c